Just by reading the blogpost title you are likely to guess the problem at hand, but to be fair I will recap it anyways.

 It is increasingly common for software projects to have Continuous Integration (CI) setup, regardless of their size or complexity.
 In the matter of fact, it is so common that it is considered bad practice not to have your project be at least compiled upon every push to the repository.
 It's even better when a project is also tested with a possibility of doing an automated release as an extra step, which means uploading a new version to the package index, pushing

 This drawback of long builds can have significant impact on the overall speed of the development process.
-Let's consider a large project that takes an hour to compile and run the test suite on descent hardware.
+Let's consider a large project that takes an hour to compile and run the test suite on decent hardware.
 It is not uncommon to have dozens of developers working daily on such a project, each of whom might introduce a change or two or maybe even more during a single day to the project, consequently triggering a CI build each time.
 Moreover, it is usually the case that there is a matrix of jobs for each build that will do compilation and testing on different Operating Systems, with different compiler versions and build tools.
 For example a common Haskell project will have a Travis CI build setup that will compile and test the project on Linux as well as Mac OS, while using 4~6 different GHC versions and multiple build tools, such as

 nix.
 A CI build with such a matrix easily results in dozens of jobs on its own.
 Naturally, all of those jobs can be executed in parallel on as many Virtual Machines (VMs) as you have at your disposal, so you don't have to wait hundreds of hours for a CI build to finish, but even with an unlimited number of those VMs a developer will still end up waiting at least an hour for a successful feedback.

 If you think recompiling a project from scratch every time when there is a slight change is really absurd, you are absolutely right.
-What is the point of wasting all of that electricity and developer's time just so we can create practically the same set of files, especially since all of the descent build tools are fully capable of handling changes.
+What is the point of wasting all of that electricity and developer's time just so we can create practically the same set of files, especially since all of the decent build tools are fully capable of handling changes.
 I am almost positive that all of the CI providers have this ability of caching files from one build, so they are available for the subsequent one.
 This simple idea solves the problem above in the majority of the situations.
 An example solution for a Haskell project would be adding these few lines to the

 .travis.yml file in the project repository: